Curated Luxury Properties · Alentejo Coast · 1 Stay

 How far in advance should you book a luxury villa in Alentejo Coast?

-For July and August, booking six to nine months ahead is advisable, as the best properties on the Alentejo Coast secure reservations early.
-Shoulder season stays in May, June or September allow more flexibility, though three to four months' lead time remains prudent for top-tier villas.
-TheChosenStay's team can advise on availability and help secure your preferred dates.
+For peak weeks in July and August, booking six to twelve months ahead is advisable, as the best properties in Comporta fill quickly with returning guests.
+Shoulder season stays in May, June or September allow more flexibility, though booking three to six months in advance is still recommended.
+Early planning gives access to the strongest selection on TheChosenStay.

 Our Selection in Alentejo Coast